xecrets/xecrets-cli/sdk-docs/Xecrets.Sdk.Models.XfCredentials.md

 ## XfCredentials.AddPublicKeyEmails(IEnumerable<string>) Method

-Add zero or more e-mail monikers to add to the collection of credentials.
+Add zero or more email monikers to add to the collection of credentials.

 ```csharp
 public void AddPublicKeyEmails(System.Collections.Generic.IEnumerable<string> publicKeyEmails);